 Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by moving heat instead of creating it (the way a furnace does) which is why it also is used as a dual function unit.
+It works by transferring heat instead of generating it (the way a furnace does) which is why it also is used as a two way system.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of energy efficiency.
-Just compare these two high quality units from Lennox.
+Just look at these two high quality systems from Lennox.

 XC25 Air Conditioner